Oliv4945/OpenSCAD-Tricopter/README.md

 # OpenSCAD-Tricopter    -    La FraiseVolante
 A fully customizable 3D printed tricopter designed thanks to [OpenSCAD](http://www.openscad.org).
-The code is not cristal clear as it was my first "big" project in order to try OpenSCAD for such things, but all parameters can be changed in the file `Variables.scad`, I try to add warnings in the log for illogical values but always check after modifications.
+The code is not cristal clear as it was my first "big" project in order to try OpenSCAD for such things, but all parameters can be changed in the file `Variables.scad`, I tried to add warnings in the log for illogical values but always check after modifications.
 Also, the rod length will be displayed in the log too.

 The tricopter works well but the documentation is a work in progress.
 If needed ask me ;-)